tomoe-mami/weechat-scripts/urlselect/README.md

 `${buffer_short_name}`, and `${buffer_number}`.
 They will be replaced by their actual values from the currently selected URL.

-For example, to bind Alt-v to view the raw content of a URL inside Weechat you can use:
+For example, to bind Alt-V to view the raw content of a URL inside Weechat you can use:

     /urlselect bind v /exec -noln -nf url:${url}